Numerical approximation of viscous contact problems applied to glacial sliding: Discussion and conclusions

 In the numerical method introduced in this paper, we are essentially solving a Stokes variational inequality by enforcing the average values of $\bu_h\cdot\bn$ to be less than or equal to 0 along the attached region.
 When formulated as a mixed problem, we arrive at system \eqref{eq:mixed}.
 However, many other possibilities exist at the discrete level; for example, we could enforce that the projection of $\bu_h\cdot \bn$ onto a space of piecewise linear functions along the attached region of the boundary be less than or equal to zero.
 Alternatively, we could also enforce this constraint to hold for the values of $\bu_h\cdot \bn$ at the midpoints of the edges.
 We are currently exploring these different discretisations in combination with different time stepping schemes for the advection equation \eqref{eq:advection}.
 We believe that suitable combinations of these methods could yield further improvements in terms of the speed and robustness of the algorithm.
+We are also exploring extensions of this method to three-dimensional problems; in particular, generalising the scheme for the advection equation is not obvious and requires further consideration.

-\backsection[Acknowledgements]{We acknowledge helpful discussions with O. Gagliardini.}
+\backsection[Acknowledgements]{We acknowledge helpful discussions with O.~Gagliardini and A.~Stubblefield.}

-\backsection[Funding]{ This work was supported by the Engineering and Physical Sciences Research Council (P.~E.~F., grant numbers EP/V001493/1 and EP/R029423/1).
+\backsection[Funding]{ This work was supported by the Engineering and Physical Sciences Research Council (PEF, grant numbers EP/V001493/1 and EP/R029423/1).
 GGdD was supported by the University of Oxford Mathematical Institute Graduate Scholarship. }

 \backsection[Declaration of interests]{The authors report no conflict of interest.}

 \backsection[Data availability statement]{The code for the viscous contact solver presented in Algorithm \ref{alg:1} is openly available in the archived repository \citet{zenodo2} and in \url{https://bitbucket.org/gonzalogddiego/subglacialcavitysolver_2021/src/master/}.
 The solver is implemented in Firedrake \citet{rathgeber2016}, using the version available at \citet{zenodo1}. }